 The MoE has given great importance to the development of all educational stages in view of a carefully studied plan and programmed projects.
 The following is a brief description of the various stages of education in Bahrain:

-Basic education is divided into two stages as follows:
+Basic education is divided into three stages as follows:

 This stage represents the first formal school ladder in Bahrain and accommodates students of age group 6 - 11.
 It lasts for six years and divided into two cycles, the first one includes the first three grades of primary education; in which the class-teacher system is applied, whereby in this system a single teacher teaches most of the subjects, except English language, design and technology, music education, and physical education.